 From 1866 on, Brigham Young and later leaders of the Church made more of a concerted effort to make sure that the Relief Society would play a more predominant role in the Church.
 Not only did he call a new General President of the Society to lead the group (starting with Eliza Snow), but he permitted the Society to create magazines, be more actively involved in the ward, etc. Through the group's involvement of the Church, they contributed to the Church's welfare program, strengthen homes during times of war, and became Red Cross units in wartorn nations in World War I and World War II.
 They also worked to prevent the passage of the Equal Rights Ammendment, established the Women's Research Center at BYU, and so on.

 Citation:The Encyclopedia of Mormonism, via WWW, August 19, 2016 (Relief Society)

 Found in 73 Collections and/or Records:

-Contains audio recordings of executive leadership meetings.
-Dated 1954 to 1958.
+Contains audio recordings of the Relief Society conferences.
+Dated 1967 to 1972.

 Contains audio recordings of socials, meetings, and conferences of the Relief Society of the Church of Jesus Christ of Latter-day Saints.
 Dated 1959 to 1972.

 Contains audio recordings of socials and meetings of the Relief Society.
 Dated 1959 to 1971.

 Contains audio recordings of training sessions pertaining mostly to Priesthood holders of the Church of Jesus Christ of Latter-day Saints.
 Dated 1958 to 1979.